 Most ACIC approved services like ANCC provide full online services to help candidates renew their checks.
 The procedures are easily completed with a PC, Tablet or Mobile device, and within minutes.

-Candidates who apply for their national criminal history check online will generally receive an electronic copy of their results within 24 to 48 hours.
+Candidates who apply for their Nationally Coordinated Criminal History Check online will generally receive an electronic copy of their results within 24 to 48 hours.
 Those checks that are referred for manual processing will take up to 15+ days.

 This procedure is well suited to applicants with rigid schedules and requires less fuss.

 Australian Police agencies issue criminal history check results too.
 You can apply through the local police office close to your residence to get a check result.

 The application process may involve physical visits to the Police station, including completing paper-based applications.
 The ID verification process will also be done manually.

 Such physical applications can also be completed through the Post office.

 Candidates often get confused with the word “renewing” a police check.
 However, in the real sense, what people do is a new check application.
 The process is similar to applying for a new check, even if you got yours done recently.

 The IDs for the criminal record check and the data you provide for a “renewal” are the same as those for starting a new check.